 Growing up, I loved Easter Sunday.
-We dressed up in our new dresses, ate the candy from our Easter basket, went to church, and spent the day with family eating a lot of food.
+We dressed up in our new dresses, ate candy from our baskets, went to church, and spent the day with family.

 I grew up hearing the same story every year of Jesus’ crucifixion, death, and resurrection.
 I’m not sure how much it really meant to me until I was out of college.